stanier/stanier/README.md

 * [SiFive's HiFive: An Arduino-like dev board with RISC-V and Espressif](https://www.sifive.com/boards/hifive1-rev-b)
 * My blog when I eventually get around to finishing it
 * A book from the library

+## Topics to consider

+* Time and resource investment/prioritization
+* Perspective and identity boundaries
+* Qualitative awareness of effort effectiveness
+* Gravity, granularity and flexibility of role definitions
+* Humanity's trust in technology, science, nature, and itself
+* Science's depiction/understanding of nature

 ## Music you should listen to